Gandy & Roberts

 The setup of a simple & centralised platform for sharing and cross-linking designs, along with a project specific collaboration protocol, ensured all design parties were constantly provided with ready to use, up to date information.
 The 3D models were used in design meetings as the key vehicle to find solutions for design issues efficiently.

 All project partners were provided with technical support by Gandy & Roberts’ BIM Consulting Team to produce and deliver BIM efficiently.
-Individual 1 on 1 training sessions with technical staff, concise and practical specifications manuals, as well as on the job guidance for project managers in the use of BIM were part of the services Gandy & Roberts delivered.
+Individual 1 on 1 training sessions with technical staff, concise and practical specifications manuals, as well as on the job guidance for construction managers in the use of BIM were part of the services Gandy & Roberts delivered.

 Project stakeholders were provided with access to a combined coordination model to further enhance ability of clients to comment on design.
 Operations officers, who eventually will be responsible for operating the facility, were able to thoroughly understand the design intent by visualising the facility in a virtual environment, and to suggest design alterations.

 All quantities derived from the design models provided for pricing were within acceptable tolerances and gave the client further confidence that the project can be delivered within budget, and with limited variation claims arising from design uncertainties at tender stage.

 The focus of the design team on constructability and coordination of the complex system design, allowed to confidently pass on accurate setout models for pre-fabrication.
 These accurate precast and steelwork design setout models (to LOD300) were a key factor to keep the project on schedule by reducing shop drawing turnaround time:

 - Over 1000 Steelwork members for the main building structure, and another ~1500 members supporting platforms and walkways, were designed, coordinated, fabricated and installed with negligible alterations required on-site.